BBITWestin/CI-CD-Pipeline-Challenges/Auth/Auth-Challenges.md

   - Authorization Schema to View Load and Customer Level Data
     - Management Portal and Admin Users Managing Authorization Schema

+## Goals

+- Offset as much authentication and authorization tasks and logic to an **identity as a service provider**
+  - Authentication/Authorization shouldn't rely on tables in our database
+- Scalable authorization schema
+  - Onbording new customers/clients should be automated with little to no action required on our end

 ## 1. Access Control - ian was here

 Access control governs who can access particular data, applications, and resources inside an organization and under what circumstances.
 Here are the three popular access control types: